CodeTogether-Inc/CodeTogether-Live/docs/docs/installation-guides/codetogether-for-eclipse-installation.md

 :::

-## Installing the CodeTogether Plugin
+## Installing the CodeTogether Live Plugin
-CodeTogether requires Eclipse Neon (4.6) or higher to host a session, or Eclipse Photon (4.8) or higher to join a session from Eclipse.
-If you have the [Marketplace Client](https://www.eclipse.org/mpc/) installed, it’s simple to add CodeTogether to Eclipse.
+CodeTogether Live requires Eclipse Neon (4.6) or higher to host a session, or Eclipse Photon (4.8) or higher to join a session from Eclipse.
+If you have the [Marketplace Client](https://www.eclipse.org/mpc/) installed, it’s simple to add CodeTogether Live to Eclipse.
 With Eclipse running, drag the **Install** button from our Eclipse Marketplace listing onto the workbench to initiate the installation.
-Alternatively, you can install the plugin using the button on the [CodeTogether download page](https://www.codetogether.com/download/).
+Alternatively, you can install the plugin using the button on the [CodeTogether Live download page](https://www.codetogether.com/live/download/).

 If you prefer using an Eclipse update site directly, use this URL: `https://www.codetogether.com/updates/ci/`

 ## Getting Started
-After adding the CodeTogether plugin to your Eclipse IDE, it’s simple to host or join a pair programming session.
+After adding the CodeTogether Live plugin to your Eclipse IDE, it’s simple to host or join a pair programming session.
 For more information, see the [Getting Started Guide](../user-guides/getting-started-with-codetogether.md).

 :::note